+- Completed application

+- \$50 nonrefundable application fee

+- A resume or curriculum vitae

+- A statement of purpose

+- Three letters of recommendation

-- Completed application - \$50 nonrefundable application fee - Copies of undergraduate transcripts for all schools attended.
-All final, official transcripts must be received prior to the start of your first semester. - Copy of college diploma or proof of degree - Official GRE scores, if required (GRE Code: 2561) - International student requirements: English proficiency (TOEFL/IELTS/PTE), I-20, and transcript evaluation
+- Copies of transcripts for all schools attended.
+All final, official transcripts must be received prior to the start of your first semester.

+- Copy of college diploma or proof of degree

+- Official GRE scores, if required (GRE Code: 2561)

+- International student requirements: English proficiency (TOEFL/IELTS/PTE), I-20, and transcript evaluation